sb-thompson/sb-thompson/README.md

 🪨 &nbsp; I'm also passionate about science communication through classroom visits, museum outreach, and talking about rocks to anyone who will listen.
 If you want an example, try my interview about [ROCKS!](https://www.alieward.com/ologies/geology) on the Ologies Podcast!

+🎨 &nbsp; Coding is also creative!
+I've been taking my coding experience and love of building creative projects and learning about game design!

 ### Education

 Doctorate of Philosopy - Geology (2019)